HarishK21/FraudShield/README.md

 ## Product Summary

-This project simulates a full fraud detection loop:
+FraudShield simulates a full fraud detection loop:

-1. A user performs banking actions in the NorthMaple app, including transfer review and submit.
+1. A user performs banking actions in the banking client app, including transfer review and submit.
 2. Behavioral telemetry is captured and sent to backend storage.
 3. FraudShield scores each session using a rules pipeline and optional AI co-assessment.
 4. Analysts get live session views, triggered alerts, and case queue actions.